Fun Jerusalem For Families! Kid Approved Tips!

 The Jerusalem area is jam-packed with everything one could want for a fantastic family destination.
 I guarantee you will have fun, learn, spark interesting conversations, eat delicious foods, and return home with the best memories of this remarkable place!
 Plus, if you’re named Ben there are a LOT of good photo ops!

-*I put together our Israel trip itinerary and then reached out to certain attractions and business owners to work together.
+*I put together our Israel itinerary and then reached out to business owners to work together.
 All opinions above are my own.
 No compensation was received for my opinions.
-In some cases, a discount or hosted experience was provided in exchange for my honest review.
+In some cases, a discount or hosted experience was provided in exchange for my honest review.*

 For more unique family trips click here!